-The current service may be changed by two entities, the application via request to the receiver, or the user via the receiver directly.
+The current service may be changed by two entities, the Broadcaster Application via request to the Receiver, or the user via the Receiver directly.
 Depending on the information sent in the application signaling, the receiver does one of the following when a new service is successfully selected:

-If the application signaling indicates that the same application should be launched for the new service, then allow the application to continue to run, and send the application a service change notification.
-(This is also what would happen if the service were changed by the user directly, and the application signaling indicated that the same application should be launched for the new service.)
+If the application signaling indicates that the same Broadcaster Application should be launched for the new service, then the Receiver allows the Broadcaster Application to continue to run, and sends the Broadcaster Application a service change notification.
+(This is also what would happen if the service were changed by the user directly, and the application signaling indicated that the same Broadcaster Application should be launched for the new service.)

-If the application signaling indicates that no application or a different application should be launched for the new service, then terminate the current application.
+If the application signaling indicates that no Broadcaster Application or a different Broadcaster Application should be launched for the new service, then the Receiver will terminate the current Broadcaster Application, if appropriate.

 The reason why a Broadcaster Application might request the receiver to change the service selection might be to jump to another service of the same broadcaster for content that might be of interest to the user.
 This request is an asynchronous request.
 The receiver processes the request and if it can, it changes the service selection.